Must We Apportion Blame As Part Of Our Divorce?

 "My husband and I have decided to split.
 We have no children and we want to keep things amicable.
 Must we apportion blame for our marriage breakdown?"

 The change will enable couples to petition for divorce jointly rather than being forced to apportion blame.
-The introduction of a new minimum time-frame of six months – from petition to the marriage being ended - means this change is not likely to lead to quickie divorces, as some critics have feared.
-The new laws will also prevent people refusing a divorce if their spouse wants one.
+The introduction of a new minimum time frame of six months – from petition to the marriage being ended - means this change is not likely to lead to quickie divorces, as some critics have feared.
+The new laws will also prevent people from refusing a divorce if their spouse wants one.

 The question posed is based upon a hypothetical situation.